 I can feel the sting of rejection just writing the words.

-Overcoming rejection is important because the aftershock of rejection can cripple us and permanently alter our ability to have positive, healthy relationships.
+Overcoming rejection is important because the aftershock of rejection can cripple you and permanently alter your ability to have positive, healthy relationships.

 My first memory of rejection was in grammar school.
 My mom walked up and I suddenly noticed the stares and awkward giggles from my friends.